js216/CeNTREX/DAQ/README.md

 - **MKS 1179C:** Python interface for all the control lines of the MKS 1179C General Purpose Mass-Flo® Controller, as controlled by a NI USB-6008 Multifunction I/O Device.
 - **Hornet IGM402:** Python wrapper for all the RS485 serial commands (using the ASCII protocol) supported by the Hot Cathode Ionization Vacuum Gauge With Dual Convection IGM402 Module, The Hornet.

 #### Todo

 - Vacuum pumps
-- Pressure gauges

 ## User Interface